Assess Your Team's Effectiveness With This Teamwork Skills List

 While this teamwork skills list provides a handy shortcut, you'll want to read these stories to get the full context and to understand how to apply each item on the list to your own team.

 Use the list as a reference.
 I suggest putting it on the back page of your team meeting agendas or posting it during meetings.
 But don't expect the summary to stand alone.
 It's the by-product of the stories, and it makes a lot more sense if you read the stories that are behind it.
-Consider introducing the teamwork skills list to your team and asking each of them to read the free eBook.
-Sharing the inspiration and ideas from these 30 incredible teams will bring you closer together as a team.

 The Teamwork Skills List from CONNECT2Win